 - The development to which this permission relates shall be begun not later than three years from the date of this permission.
-The clarify the period for which the permission is valid. - 2.
-The development hereby permitted shall be carried out in accordance with the plans and details received by the Local Planning Authority on 12/11/15 (Drawing No: 1529/001, Site Location Plan; Drawing No: 1529/002C, Proposed Site Layout; Drawing No: 1529/003C, Proposed Elevations, Floor Plan and Roof Plan).
+To clarify the period for which the permission is valid. - 2.
+The development hereby permitted shall be carried out in accordance with the plans and details received by the Local Planning Authority on 15/10/15 (Drawing No. 714/27/2002, Location Plan; Drawing No. 714/27F/2001, Proposed Elevations; Drawing No. 714/27F/2001, Proposed Plan; Drawing No. 714/27/2003, Block Plan) For the avoidance of doubt. - 3.

-For the avoidance of doubt. - 3.
-Details of all external finishing materials shall be submitted to and approved by the Local Planning Authority before development commences, samples of the desired materials being provided for this purpose.
-Thereafter the development shall be carried out in accordance with the approved details.
-In the interests of visual amenity. - 4.
 Development shall not commence until a detailed scheme for the disposal of surface water from the development hereby approved has been submitted to and approved in writing by the Local Planning Authority.
 Thereafter the development shall take place in accordance with the approved details.
-To prevent the increased risk of flooding from any sources in accordance with the NPPF.
+To prevent the increased risk of flooding from any sources in accordance with the NPPF. - 4.
+The external materials used for this development shall match those of the existing building(s) unless otherwise agreed in writing with the Local Planning Authority.